 Vince Sant is an Ohio-born Capricorn with hazel eyes, tattoos, two sisters, and a past high school football career.
 (Which, of course, are the six traits of a trustworthy personal trainer.)

-Aside from a LinkedIn page touting V Shred’s success, notably coming to the rescue of nearly one million “ordinary” people in three years, Vince Sant is an international man of mystery.
+Aside from a LinkedIn page touting acting as a tactful V Shred review, notably coming to the rescue of nearly one million “ordinary” people in three years, Vince Sant is an international man of mystery.

 Here’s what we do know about the certified personal trainer, aside from his questionable fashion sense that includes backward caps and sleeveless hoodies.